nbrdsong/textextract/README.md

 Two-stage text extraction for images, including multi-page .pdf files or single image files.
 It runs two extraction paths:

 - **Tesseract**: great for printed text; tries embedded PDF text first.
 Fast and deterministic.
-- **Vision LLM via Ollama**: sends rendered pages/images to a local vision model for transcription.
+- **Vision LLM via Ollama**: sends rendered pages/images to a local (private, secure, and costless) vision model for transcription.
 Slower but better for handwriting or other contexts where traditional OCR struggles.

 Outputs are merged into a single R data file (`.rds`) for easy comparison/results validation.